Mendota Juvenile Treatment Center: Treatment features

 The MJTC program is based on the theory of defiance and the social control theory.
 The theory of defiance can be used to describe a subgroup of offenders who react to punishments for crimes by increasing the frequency or seriousness of violent or other criminal behavior.
 Further punishment becomes cyclical as the youth's behavior continues to worsen in reaction to increasingly severe punishments.
 The cycle further isolates the youth from conventional goals and values and he/she becomes "compressed" or "trapped" into an increasingly defiant behavior pattern.
+In addition, the choices the youth has available are also "compressed" and the options for treatment available to the staff and treatment programs are "compressed" to focus on managing the risks the youth poses.
 The social control theory posits that when the social bonds that connect the youth to conventional society are strained, delinquency arises.
 For delinquent youth, barriers have developed that restrict the youth's ability and desire to form conventional and productive social bonds, which in turn facilitates increased antisocial behavior.
 These patterns of antisocial behavior, even in the face of punishment, and have prevented this subgroup of antisocial youth from engaging in traditional rehabilitative programs in the juvenile correctional system.

-MJTC uses a variation of the decompression treatment model and aggression replacement cognitive-behavioral treatment.
-Primary themes of the program include helping youth accept responsibility for their behavior, resolving mental health issues, and helping to build positive relationships with families.
+MJTC uses a variation of the decompression treatment model and multi-modal cognitive-behavioral treatment.
+Primary themes of the program include helping youth accept responsibility for their behavior, resolving mental health and trauma issues, and helping to build positive relationships with families.
 The MJTC program focuses on helping youth develop appropriate social skills, and to help youth replace delinquent associations and behaviors with pro-social relationships and activities.
 In so doing, the aim of MJTC is to break the compression cycle of increasing antagonistic, violent and antisocial defiance of authority and to replace it with appropriate pro-social bonds.